vmware-archive/cloudlift.sh/README.md

 ## Introduction

-This project contains the Markdown files that get automatically generated as documentation and guides for the [Lift Microsite](https://cloudlift.sh/) site.
+This project contains the Markdown files that get automatically generated as documentation and guides for the [Cloud Lift Website](https://cloudlift.sh/) site.

 ## Building